sriRacha21/Rutgers-kun/README.md

 - [x] implement blind voting
 - [x] dont let users delete certain bot messages
 - [x] vote for emotes

-### TODO LIST FOR V2.1
-- [x] bugfixes involving warn and quote
-- [ ] dm warnings as richembeds, display warnings as richembeds
-- [ ] clear warnings
-- [ ] relate synonyms to command so settings in database with a command turned off also turn off synonyms
-- [ ] make separate user (or some other protection) so !execute can't be abused

 ### HOW TO USE
 1. Clone project into a folder somewhere (hopefully a server that will always be running)